dorianps/LINDA/README.md

-###### Jan 19 - We are working on the next version of LINDA with slightly improved accuracy.
-Please register to our mailing list to receive notifications of new releases, by sending an email to LINDA-tools+subscribe@googlegroups.com .
+###### Please send an email tp LINDA-tools+subscribe@googlegroups.com to register to our mailing list and receive notifications of new releases.

 ## What is LINDA?
 Is a neuroimaging toolkit for automatic segmentation of  __chronic__ stroke lesions.